sbb-design-systems/digital.sbb.ch/src/en/accessibility/introduction/contact/contact.md

 order: 3
 ---

 Within SBB, the core team for digital accessibility deals with accessibility.
-If you have questions or can contribute further support, please get in touch at any time.{.lead}
+If you have questions or can contribute further support, please get in touch at any time. {.lead}

 Contact for the Passenger Division: <sbb-link variant="inline" type="button" href="mailto:joice.loureiro@sbb.ch">joice.loureiro@sbb.ch</sbb-link>
 Contact for all other Divisions: <sbb-link variant="inline" type="button" href="mailto:ux@sbb.ch">ux@sbb.ch</sbb-link>